Which social media platform is right for your company?

 See our six tips to master hashtags on Instagram.

-Twitter smaller and more urban
+Twitter (now X) smaller and more urban

 Nonetheless, Twitter is a smaller social platform, with 24 percent of American internet users on it, according to Statista.
 The audience also skews more urban than rural.